Feasting on Local Food in Georgia – Exploring the Caucasus

-Abread filled with beans, usually kidney beans and sometimes bacon.
-A somewhat heavy but nonetheless delicious accompaniment to some Mtsvadi or stew.
+A bread filled with beans, usually kidney beans and sometimes bacon.
+A somewhat heavy type of food in Georgia, but nonetheless delicious accompaniment to some Mtsvadi or stew.

 Mushroom suluguni in a ketsi (clay) dish

-Aside dish we ordered often so as to try include some veggies in our meal.
-A great vegetarian option if you want to go easy on the meats.
+Suluguni is side dish we ordered often so as to try include some veggies in our meal, seeing that the food in Georgia is so heavy on the meat.
+A great vegetarian option if you’d like to avoid meat-based dishes.

 A popular spicy Georgian sausage usually made from pork or beef and fried with onions.